fmccarthy/ReCCO/README.md

 - Add accesibility to accuracy parameters

-If you use this code in your work, you must cite the paper: https://arxiv.org/abs/2111.11526.
+If you use this code in your work, please cite the paper: https://arxiv.org/abs/2111.11526.